 Engineers Australia Assessment Outcome Letter

-Skill Assessment Outcome Letter from Engineers Australia
+Skill Assessment Outcome Letter

 After you complete your skill assessment, you will be provided with an outcome letter through your email by Engineers Australia.
 It can also be sent to your migration agent if you have applied through them.
-Whereas, for the letter that cannot be issued electronically, it will be sent by ordinary post, and there may be a fee for this service.
-The outcome letters can be verified online by entering the application details on the Assessment Outcome Verification page.
-Before diving into the skill assessment outcome, which can be both positive or negative, it is important to understand the entire process.
+Whereas, for letters that cannot be issued electronically, they will be sent by ordinary post, and a fee may apply for this service.

 How Long Does Skill Assessment Outcome Take?

-Generally, Skill Assessment Processing Time might take around 12 weeks to get your assessment outcome.
-It can also be early or sometimes even late.
-You can check your application from the EA portal time and again.
-If you have applied through any migration agent, then have regular communication with them and ask for regular updates about your application.
+You can check your application on the EA portal as often as you like.
+If you have applied through a migration agent, maintain regular communication with them and request regular updates about your application.

 1. Introduction